mcmah309/mcmah309.github.io/_posts/2024-02-10-announcing-activate.md

 share: true
 comments: false
 ---

-# Announcing `activate`: A sane way to manage environment configuration

 Recently I got sick of the way I had different imperative ways of managing environments across language domains and having to re-configure things locally to replicate QA bugs, plus the hassle of working in a monorepo.
 I am also a big fan of tools like `direnv` and that inspired me to create [activate](https://github.com/mcmah309/activate?tab=readme-ov-file).